 1. Get a carport

-Also, it’s advisable that you park your car near your home so it will be in the line of your vision.
+You should also park your car near your home so it will be in line with your vision.

 2. Park your vehicle on the other side

 If you’re lighting a firework in front of your house, move your car to the back.
 It would help if you also pointed the fireworks away from your car’s direction and the people around you.

 If you can’t move your vehicle, shield it with large plywood or anything that can ward off fireworks’ direct contact.

 You should also have the diligence to tell your neighbors that you’re lighting fireworks so they can also secure their vehicles.
 If you want your car safe, other people too.

 This is a no-brainer, but many people get so hyped that they ignite the fireworks the moment they take hold of it.